 What Is Assisted Living?

-The average Country Place Senior Living resident is 82 years old, female, single and previously lived alone.
+The average Country Place Senior Living resident is 82 years old, female, widowed and previously lived alone.

 An Assisted Living facility is a long-term care solution for senior adults who are able to live independently, but require assistance with day-to-day activities.
 The Assisted Living industry has experienced dramatic growth in recent decades.
 This expansion is projected to continue as an estimated 10,800 “Baby Boomers” turn 65 each day.
 As these individuals age many require personal care support services for assistance with: